MCIF: Multimodal Crosslingual Instruction-Following Benchmark from Scientific Talks

-We evaluate a range of models across modalities: LLMs on text-only tasks, SpeechLLMs on speech tasks, VideoLLMs on video tasks, and MLLMs on all tasks (text, speech, and video).
-To ensure compatibility within a unified evaluation framework, we select publicly available open-weight models hosted on HuggingFace that can be run using the HuggingFace Transformers library.
+\textbf{Models.} We evaluate a range of models across modalities: LLMs on textual tasks, SpeechLLMs on speech tasks, VideoLLMs on video-only tasks (without speech), and MLLMs on all tasks (text, speech, video, and speech+video).
+To ensure compatibility within a unified evaluation framework, we select publicly available state-of-the-art open-weight models hosted on HuggingFace that can be run using the HuggingFace Transformers library.
 Due to computational constraints, we restrict our selection to models with fewer than 20 billion parameters.
-The list is presented below, and the reference to the HuggingFace model weights and full generation settings are detailed in \cref{app:models}.
+Additionally, we evaluate a commercial MLLM, Gemini 2.5 Flash \citep{comanici2025gemini}, whose outputs are obtained through \href{https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash?}{API calls}.
+This results in \NMODELS{} models: 7 LLMs, 5 SpeechLLMs, 5 VideoLLMs, and 6 MLLMs.
+The full models list, and generation settings are detailed in \cref{app:models}.